Learn to Fly

 - We can renew your licence, if you have previously held one.

-Steve, our CFI, has been flying for over 40 years during which time he has accumulated over 17,000 flying hours including approximately 5,000 hours of instructing.
+Steve, our CFI, has been flying for over 40 years during which time he has accumulated over 18,000 flying hours including over 6,000 hours of instructing.
 As well as instructing, Steve has experienced 17 years of airline flying during which time he has always maintained a keen interest in gliding and flying light aircraft.
 He has always been a total aviation enthusiast!
 Steve oversees the running of the Flying School and is ensuring flying and instruction is available at the lowest possible cost.

 Marcus Palmer is also a long standing instructor and PPL Examiner with us.

-To keep the cost of tuition as affordable as possible, a membership scheme is in place; the more you fly, the more you save!
+To keep the cost of learning to fly as affordable as possible, a membership scheme is in place; the more you fly, the more you save!